digitalcrust/digitalcrust-website/content/DigitalCrust.md

 ## [[Get involved]]

-We're working on establishing how this organization will work – stay tuned for more details.
+This collaboration will mostly seek to coordinate work within an [[Ecosystem|ecosystem]] of related efforts, through virtual meetings, workshops, and training events.
+We're working on establishing how the organization will work – stay tuned for more details.

 </div>